 A classic route starting from Náquera, the gate to Sierra Calderona.
 Along the itinerary we will observe (from below) various notable peaks of the natural park and visit an old quarry, which now serves as a recreational area – Pi del Salt.
-After the hike we will drive to San Francesc shrine to see the sunset.
+After the hike we can also have lunch in El Salt restaurant, known for their paellas.

 Pi del Salt